 The ability to leverage this data brings cloud computing into the mainstream.
 Historically, software developers needed to be very cognizant of the physical limits of computing when building their products, so as not to overtax the available resources and crash the product or systems.

 With the cloud, those resources are infinite and elastic.
 Need more processing power?
 No problem.
 More memory?
 Sure.
 Storage?
 Check.
 The cloud allows software to grab as many or as few resources as needed, dynamically, and on the fly.
 This is a fundamental change in the world of technology; imagine a car that won’t run out of gas — ever.

 As cloud adoption continues to skyrocket, many vendors who didn’t place strategic bets early are scrambling to patch together any offering that contains the word “cloud” just to remain relevant.
 But now that everyone has jumped on the bandwagon, how can you tell the difference between marketing hype and reality?
 There are some fantastic marketing efforts by many software companies that have taken some serious artistic license when describing their products as cloud solutions.

 Just like putting a Ferrari body kit on a Pontiac Fiero does not make it a Ferrari, software designed around the constraints of yesterday’s technology cobbled together and delivered in a hosted data center is not going to perform nearly as well as the real thing.

-Keep your vendors honest.
+Make sure to keep your vendors honest.
 Ask them about their history, strategy, architecture, and roadmap.
-Don’t be snowed by the all-show and no-go boxed in solutions out there.
-Make sure you take a close look under the hood and not just the shiny exterior, because if your competitor deploys the real thing, you’re eventually going to get embarrassed on the racetrack of today’s business environment.
+Don’t get caught up by the all-show and no-go, boxed-in solutions out there.
+Be sure you take a close look under the hood and not just the shiny exterior, because if your competitor deploys the real thing, you’re eventually going to get left behind on the racetrack of today’s business environment.